-Simultaneously with the closing of the Initial Public Offering on April 8, 2019, we sold 7,750,000 Private Placement Warrants to our Sponsor at a price of \$1.00 per Private Placement Warrant, generating gross proceeds of \$7.75 million.
+Simultaneously with the closing of our Initial Public Offering on April 8, 2019, we sold 7,750,000 Private Placement Warrants to our Sponsor at a price of \$1.00 per Private Placement Warrant, generating gross proceeds of \$7.75 million.
 Each Private Placement Warrant is exercisable for one ordinary share at a price of \$11.50 per share.
-A portion of the net proceeds from the Private Placement was added to the proceeds from the Initial Public Offering held in the Trust Account.
-If we do not complete a Business Combination within the Combination Period, the Private Placement Warrants will expire worthless.
-The Private Placement Warrants are be non-redeemable and exercisable on a cashless basis so long as they are held by our Sponsor or its permitted transferees.
+A portion of the net proceeds from the Private Placement was added to the proceeds from our Initial Public Offering held in the Trust Account.
+If we do not complete our initial Business Combination by April 8, 2021, the Private Placement Warrants will expire worthless.
+The Private Placement Warrants are non-redeemable and exercisable on a cashless basis so long as they are held by our Sponsor or its permitted transferees.

-Our Sponsor and our officers and directors agreed, subject to limited exceptions, not to transfer, assign or sell any of their Private Placement Warrants until 30 days after the completion of the initial Business Combination.
+Our Sponsor and our officers and directors agreed, subject to limited exceptions, not to transfer, assign or sell any of their Private Placement Warrants until 30 days after the completion of our initial Business Combination.